-[Therefore the bestime the exercise on Competing Testing and discussion the dust expension had miles.
-We have the Filmank you for nosting the session on Cannabis Testing and discussing the draft conceptual rules.
+Thank you for hosting the session on Cannabis Testing and discussing the draft conceptual rules.
 We have the following comments with regards to that discussion.
 WAC 314-55101 Sec.
 1 part C: Please include a requirement for a unique Sample ID for every sample Comments: A unique sample ID is absolutely necessary to identify all samples submitted to a lab.
 WAC 314-55101 Sec.
 3 part B: (Changing the lot size) Comments: This was an unexpected, dramatic and seemingly arbitrary proposal in testing requirements.
 Labs currently test 6 grams out of every 2,240 grams sold (5lb lot).
-According to these conceptual rules, labs will still test 6 grams regardless if the lot is 2.240 grams (5 pounds) or nearly 22.400 grams (50 pound lot) Clearly meaningfulness of the results from that single battery of tests significantly decreases as the lot size arrows While we can appreciate a desire to decrease a financial burden on producers and processors, reducing the while we can appreciate a desire to decrease a manical burden on producers and processors, reducing the current testing nequency does not appear to concide with ECD mandate of public safety.
+According to these conceptual rules, labs will still test 6 grams regardless if the lot is 2,240 grams (5 pounds) or nearly 22,400 grams (50 pound lot).
+Clearly, meaningfulness of the results from that single battery of tests significantly decreases as the lot size grows.
+While we can appreciate a desire to decrease a financial burden on producers and processors, reducing the current testing frequency does not appear to coincide with LCB mandate of public safety.
 Current testing costs are minimal when compared to overall costs involved, e.g., 8 cents per gram at our facility per 5 pounds.
-In addition, we are uppered of any grower or processor having indicated that current testing requirements are In addition, we are unaware or any grower or processor naving indicated that current testing requirements are builderisonne, einer during me meeting of elsewhere.
-To the contrary, several comments by growers during the meeting indicated concern regarding decreasing validity with increasing lot sizes and corresponding lisks involved with potential failures of larger lot sizes.
+In addition, we are unaware of any grower or processor having indicated that current testing requirements are burdensome, either during the meeting or elsewhere.
+To the contrary, several comments by growers during the meeting indicated concern regarding decreasing validity with increasing lot sizes and corresponding risks involved with potential failures of larger lot sizes.
 Accordingly, we agree with the commenters that support the current rules involving 5 pound lots.
 The pending economic impact analysis may indicate the costs involved in pesticide testing are onerous.
 If so, requirements should be addressed as a separate matter with larger lot sizes allowed for pesticide testing specifically, leaving other testing requirements at 5lbs.
-Thank you for your time, Matt Heist Robert Haddad Holly Lorentson Page 3 Section C. Sample Labelling , Lot Size should also be required to be labelled on the sample.
-Otherwise, how will labs know if the proper amount of sample is provided - Page 5 Section B Lot Sizes Is the expectation that the lab is to grind and homogenize the entire sample quantity?
+Thank you for your time, Matt Heist Robert Haddad Holly Lorentson Page 3 Section C. Sample Labelling Holly Lorentson Lot Size should also be required to be labelled on the sample.
+Otherwise, how will labs know if the proper amount of sample is provided. • Page 5 Section B. Lot Sizes Is the expectation that the lab is to grind and homogenize the entire sample quantity?
 The new rules also say that we are supposed to receive and test sample "as is".
-Please provide guidance The sample size for the larger late is too large to a consult for marking and myostovin due to The sample size for the larger loss is too large to get an accurate result for microbial and mycoloxin due to The contract and my contract and the best and an about a set of the later of the la Has an economic impact study been performed on benair of the laboratories?
+Please provide quidance.
+The sample size for the larger lots is too large to get an accurate result for microbial and mycotoxin due to microbial and mycotoxins not necessarily being dispersed evenly throughout an entire lot.
+Has an economic impact study been performed on behalf of the laboratories?
 The new lot size requirement potentially reduces the samples to be tested by the laboratories by a factor of 10.
 Page 6 Section 4 Sample Retrieval and Transportation.
 Does this prohibit third party transportation services?
 Page 6 Section 5.
 Laboratory Sample Rejection of Failure.
 Are the expectations that the lab weighs each flower and verifies the weight and number of 1g flowers and that both the weight of each flower and the number of flowers meet the minimum lot size sampling requirements?
 Is the lab required to reject samples that do not exactly meet the sample criteria listed per each lot?
 Example 1.
 50-pound lot.
 17 one-gram flowers and one 0.5-gram flower.
+Lizample 1.
+30-pound lot.
+17 one-grain newers and one of grain newer.